tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 The `gracePeriod` can become unpredictably long, if your regular replication interval is shorter than your `gracePeriod`.

-The alternative idea is as follows, only invalidate in fixed time intervals.
+The alternative idea is as follows: Only invalidate in fixed time intervals.
 The time in between always means serving stale content.
-The invalidation will happen eventually, but a number of invalidations are collected to one "bulk" invalidation, so that the dispatcher has a chance to serve some cached content in the meantime and give the Publish system some air to breathe.
+The invalidation will happen eventually, but a number of invalidations are collected to one "bulk" invalidation, so that the Dispatcher has a chance to serve some cached content in the meantime and give the Publish system some air to breathe.

 The implementation would look like this: